databrary/sqlboiler/README.md

 ## Tests

 All of the test harness code is template generated too, @ `databrary/config/sqlboiler/templates/templates_test/singleton` and `databrary/config/sqlboiler/templates/templates_test/main_test`.

+**If you want to change test behavior do not forget to update the test generation templates!**

 This is slightly counter-intuitive since it seems like at least the database connections should be boiler plate.
 Hence the only template that has actual template code in it is
 `boil_suites_test.tpl`. `boil_suites_test.tpl` was extended to include a "live" test: